ax-vasquez/go-wedding-api/README.md

 To view the API documentation locally, start the application (`go run main.go`) and navigate to `localhost://8080/swagger/index.html`

+### Generating updating API documentation

+As changes are made to the API, the documentation will need to be updated as well.
+This is a two step process:

+1. Update the doc comment using the [appropriate formatting](https://github.com/swaggo/swag/blob/master/README.md#declarative-comments-format)
+1. Generate the new docs using `swag init --parseDependency --parseInternal`
+    * The flags are required so that it can infer details about objects that are not directly used in the API, but inherited by ones that are

 ## Local development

 **Quick steps**

 1. `setup.sh`
 1. `docker-compose up -d`
 1. `go run main.go`